 The annual Jerash Festival is a serious culture fix in a unique location.
 Here’s the lowdown on what to expect in 2020 A beautifully-preserved ancient Roman citadel with ceremonial arches and original amphitheatres, the city of Jerash is an incredible place at any time of year.
-But come July, the wonder of...Read more
+But come July, the wonder of this north...Read more

-Experiencing Jordan during Ramadan and Eid can be a veritable feast for the soul While some people might be worried about travelling to Jordan during holy periods such as Ramadan (and its concluding festival, Eid al-Fitr), it has some unexpected perks – one major advantage is that there are fewer tourists,...Read more
+Experiencing Jordan during Ramadan and Eid can be a veritable feast for the soul While some people might be worried about travelling to Jordan during holy periods such as Ramadan (and its concluding festival, Eid al-Fitr), it has some unexpected perks – one major advantage is that there are fewer tourists, which mean...Read more

 We break down everything you need to know about your first trip to Jordan Nestled between Syria, Israel, Iraq, and Saudi Arabia, Jordan is a neat, compact little country brimming with ancient wonders, historic monuments, and untouched nature reserves waiting to be explored.
 Jordan is also widely known as a modern, frie...Read more

 Considering Jordan’s compact size, this small country is overflowing with stunning historical sites and unique natural features Jerash and beyond Best known for its well-preserved Roman city ruins, Jerash is an archaeology buff’s dream.
 It was first conquered by Emperor Pompey in 63 BC, when it was known as Gerasa; tod...Read more